Depth optimization of CNOT ladder circuits: Error Analysis: Results and Discussion

-Given the twirling approximation, all noise elements, e.g., X gates corresponding to bit-flips or Z gates corresponding to phase-flips etc., can be commuted to the very end of the circuit, allowing us to more easily approximate its total impact.
-In order to do so, and following the analysis of Ref.~\cite{Baumer_etal_PRXQ_24}, all the errors occurred throughout the circuit can be aggregated in a total decoherence parameter $\lambda_{\text{tot}}$ as follows: \eq{}{ \lambda_{\text{tot}} = t_{\text{idle}} \lambda_{\text{idle}} + n_{\text{CX}} \lambda_{\text{CX}} + n_{\text{meas}} \lambda_{\text{meas}} + n_{\text{in}} \lambda_{\text{in}} + n_{\text{con}} \lambda_{\text{con}} \,. } In the above expression, $t_{\text{idle}}$ corresponds to the time-steps where coherence needs to be maintained for quantum states while no other operation is implemented.
+Given the twirling approximation, all noise elements, e.g., $\m{X}$ gates corresponding to bit-flips or $\m{Z}$ gates corresponding to phase-flips etc., can be commuted to the very end of the circuit, allowing us to more easily approximate its total impact.
+In order to do so, and following the analysis of Ref.~\cite{Baumer_etal_PRXQ_24}, all the errors occurred throughout the circuit can be aggregated in a total decoherence parameter $\lambda_{\text{tot}}$ as follows: \eq{}{ \lambda_{\text{tot}} = t_{\text{idle}} \lambda_{\text{idle}} + \kappa_{\text{CNOT}} \lambda_{\text{CNOT}} + \kappa_{\text{meas}} \lambda_{\text{meas}} + \kappa_{\text{in}} \lambda_{\text{in}} + \kappa_{\text{con}} \lambda_{\text{con}} \,. } In the above expression, $t_{\text{idle}}$ corresponds to the time-steps where coherence needs to be maintained for quantum states while no other operation is implemented.
 The decoherence per idle time-step is associated to the parameter $\lambda_{\text{idle}}$.
-The total number of CX gates is given by $n_{\text{CX}}$ and the corresponding decoherence with $\lambda_{\text{CX}}$.
-Analogously we have $n_{\text{meas}}$ and $\lambda_{\text{meas}}$ for the mid-measurements, $n_{\text{in}}$ and $\lambda_{\text{in}}$ for qubit initialization, and $n_{\text{con}}$ and $\lambda_{\text{con}}$ for conditional gates.
+The total number of CNOT gates is given by $\kappa_{\text{CNOT}}$ and the corresponding decoherence with $\lambda_{\text{CNOT}}$.
+Analogously we have $\kappa_{\text{meas}}$ and $\lambda_{\text{meas}}$ for the mid-measurements, $\kappa_{\text{in}}$ and $\lambda_{\text{in}}$ for qubit initialization, and $\kappa_{\text{con}}$ and $\lambda_{\text{con}}$ for conditional gates.
 It is worth noting that the parameter $\lambda$ for each element in our model is versatile with respect to the underlying hardware platform because it assumes the worst case scenario that all possible Pauli errors of the corresponding group are applied with a given error probability.